lucemhealth-archive/easy-jsonapi/README.md

 2. A `parser` to interact with requests in a typical Object-Oriented Fashion, providing convenient and efficient access to headers, query parameters, and document members.
 3. A `validator` to check your serialized responses for [JSONAPI](https://jsonapi.org/) compliance.

-With its only gem dependency being [Oj](https://github.com/ohler55/oj), ***easy-jsonapi*** is a lightweight, dependable tool, featuring comprehensive error messages and over 500 unit tests allowing developers to spend less time debugging and more time creating.
+With its only gem dependency being [Oj](https://github.com/ohler55/oj), ***easy-jsonapi*** is a lightweight, dependable tool, featuring comprehensive error messages and over ***500 unit tests*** allowing developers to spend less time debugging and more time creating.

-As a bonus, flexible user configurations can be added to the middleware providing custom screening on all requests or individual requests depending on the resource type of the endpoint and the given document, header, or query param restrictions from the user.
+As a bonus, flexible user configurations can be added to the middleware providing custom screening on all requests or individual requests depending on the resource type of the endpoint and the user-defined document, header, or query param restrictions.

 ## Links